GovTechSG/govtech-free-access/support.md

 - **Are contractors eligible?**

-    No, contractors—including those hired under Bulk Tender 19024, 23009, or 23069—are not eligible for this initiative.
+    No, contractors—including those hired under Bulk Tender 19024, 23009, or 23069—are not eligible for this initiative ([Learn more](https://docs.developer.tech.gov.sg/docs/free-access/eligibility?id=access-for-tivo-users-temporaries-interns-vendors-others)).
 The centrally funded tools are available only to full-time GovTech staff in eligible roles.
 You may arrange access for your TIVO team members by obtaining licenses for them by [subscribing to SHIP-HATS via the TechBiz portal](https://docs.developer.tech.gov.sg/docs/free-access/eligibility?id=access-for-tivo-users-temporaries-interns-vendors-others).

 - **Why aren't Data Scientists included in the initiative?**